Neurrone/v8-rs/README.md

 ## Requirements

 * Llatest nightly Rust.
-* Static libraries for V8 built with snapshot support and without i18n support for now.
+* Static libraries for V8 built with snapshot support and without i18n support for now, see [V8's official build instructions](https://github.com/v8/v8/wiki/Building-from-Source).
 V8-sys will  look for the necessary .libs to link against in the `V8_LIBS` environment variable if defined, or v8-sys's `CARGO_MANIFEST_DIR/lib` folder otherwise.
 * Place `natives_blob.bin` and `snapshot_blob.bin` next to  executables (currently only `main.rs`) using this crate.

 ## Installation